mozilla-appmaker/appmaker/README.md

 PORT: The port that the web process listens on for incomming connections
 GITHUB_TOKEN: A personal Github token used for loading lists of components from the mozilla-appmaker org during development (https://github.com/blog/1509-personal-api-tokens)
 EXCLUDED_COMPONENTS: A comma-delimited list of component repositories to exclude from the mozilla-appmaker org.
 The name is the repo name rather than the component name, though this is usually the same.
+ALLOW_CUSTOM_COMPONENTS: Optional flag to turn on using custom component for testing purposes (any value that coerces to true is accepted)
 BUNDLE: Any non-null value will cause the application to bundle as many resources as possible
 LOAD_FROM_GITHUB: if omitted, or "false", instructs appmaker to load components from repositories hosted on github.com
 HSTS_DISABLED: if set to "true", [HSTS](http://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security) is disabled.  **(If you are not forcing SSL, you should turn disable HSTS by setting HSTS_DISABLED='true' in the .env)**